ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [10:58] - **Jason McGee**

 Hey.
 So I'm here today on behalf of Shielded Labs to announce that we've started development on the Zcash sustainability Fund.
 After a few months of gauging community sentiment and soliciting feedback both publicly on the forum and in private.
 So Shielded Labs hired a couple of engineers from the Equilibrium Group as contractors to do the development work.
-Mark Henderson is here as well, and he's going to be overseeing that work.
+MArc Henderson is here as well, and he's going to be overseeing that work.
 The first milestone for the project is just to write two ZIP's.
 One is to establish the sustainability fund on the protocol level, and then the second is to modify the Issuance schedule.
 We plan on following the ZIP process outlined in ZIP-0.
-But Mark, I think do you have any questions about the ZIP process or is there anything you wanted clarification on?
+But MArc, I think do you have any questions about the ZIP process or is there anything you wanted clarification on?

-[11:50] - **Mark Henderson**
+[11:50] - **MArc Henderson**

 Hey, folks.
 No, I guess just nothing in particular.
 But if there's anything that the ZIP editors would like me to keep in mind as I start this process, any helpful tips there would be very useful.
 Happy to follow the stated process.

-[12:22] - **Mark Henderson**
+[12:22] - **MArc Henderson**

 Any tips that the ZIP editors have?
 Like you, Daira anybody else.